An implicit large-eddy simulation perspective on the flow over periodic hills: Results and Discussion

 \section{Results and Discussion}

-A baseline simulation is initially ran to validate the results against the computational and experimental data sets presented in Section \ref{comparison_data}.
-For this, two meshes are considered: coarse ($\sim250$K cells, $\sim1.1$M DoFs) and fine ($\sim1$M cells, $\sim4.5$ DoFs).
-Then, the effects of several parameters of the simulation are investigated.
-We start with the analysis of the time step to find a sufficiently low time step, followed by an analysis of the averaging time.
-Once the accuracy of the results can be considered independent of the parameters related to time, the mesh itself is analysed.
-For the mesh, global refinement on a static uniform mesh is considered in order to find the minimum mesh size required for the results to be independent of the spatial resolution; for this we considered several meshes with up to $8$M cells.
-At the end, we experiment with high-order elements for both the velocity and pressure, and we investigate results for simulations with higher Reynolds numbers.
-In Table \ref{tab:simulation_summary}, a summary of the different simulations along with their parameters is presented.
+A baseline simulation is initially run to validate the results against the computational and experimental data sets presented in Section \ref{comparison_data}.
+Then, different meshes are considered when investigating the effects of time step and averaging time, followed by some simulations using higher Reynolds numbers.
+In Table~\ref{tab:simulation_summary}, a summary of the different simulations along with their parameters is presented.